 Then, tell us about your random act of kindness for a chance to win a prize for a RAK well done!

 Is there someone in your life you’d like to thank or reach out to?
 Notes are sweet, but notes AND candy are impossible to top.
-Note writing stations will be set up in Buildings 18 (18-578) and 6 (6-203 / Graduate Student Lounge) from 10AM – 3:30PM.
+Note writing stations will be set up at a later date, TBD.

 RAK Week is also a great opportunity to nominate your fellow Department of Chemistry members for other recognition awards, at both the School of Science and Institute levels.

 Spot Awards are intended to acknowledge and demonstrate appreciation and recognition for the exceptional contributions of individuals and teams, large or small.
 The monetary value of these awards is relatively small, but their value is immeasurable.
 Nominations can be made at any time and award-winners will receive a token of your appreciation soon after.
 Visit the School of Science website, and submit a nomination today!